 Leptospermum polygalifolium is commonly called Tantoon, Jellybush or Yellow Tea Tree and grows in eastern Australia.
 The name for the genus is derived from the Greek 'leptos', "thin" and 'sperma', a "seed", a reference to the small seeds.
 The specific epithet polygalifolium is from the Latin 'folius', a "leaf"; ie. with leaves resembling the genus Polygala and the cultivar name is the name of the river Yarra, which flows through the city of Melbourne in Victoria, Australia.
 We grew this plant from 1994 until 2008.
 A good plant but we replaced it with Leptospermum 'Dark Shadows', which we like better.

-The information about Leptospermum polygalifolium 'Yarra River' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Leptospermum polygalifolium 'Yarra River' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.